sustech-cmp/sustech-cmp.github.io/workshop/2025-winter/index.md

 ## Physics Branch

 The 2025 Winter CMP Workshop Physics branch is scheduled to be held on January 10, 2025, at the Southern University of Science and Technology.
 This student-organized initiative seeks to facilitate inter-institutional academic exchange and will feature a diverse array of presentations encompassing topics such as Cosmology, Field Theory, Quantum Information and Gravity.
-The program includes lectures delivered by nine esteemed professors and researchers, as well as over ten student presentations representing 10 universities and research institutes.
+The program includes lectures delivered by eight esteemed professors and researchers, as well as over ten student presentations representing 10 universities and research institutes.

 ### Speakers